Nils-Kelley/COSC310-Individual/README.md

 **Things I added**
 - **(Google Translate API) Translation Feature**: The program is now able to translate the keywords (with their definitions) into German.
-                      - See 'Device' class for overview of implementation
+         See 'Device' class for overview of implementation

-                      - Method: Type 'translate' before keyword for its definition
+                      - Method: Type 'translate' before keyword for its translation and definition in GERMAN

-                                 - (Example)
+                               (Example)

-                                 -You: translate power
+                               You: translate power
-                                 -Chatbot: Power - Supply (a device - i.e., your phone) with mechanical or electrical energy
+                               Chatbot:  ($) KEYWORD: Power (i.e., electricity)

+                                         ($) TRANSLATION: Elektrizität

+                                         ($) DEFINITION IN GERMAN: Elektrische Energie, elektrischer Strom

+                                              (was du benutzt um dein händy aufzuladen)

 - **(Wikipedia API) Definition Feature**: The program is now equipped to define the keywords to the user upon request.
  See 'Device' class for overview of implementation

-                      - Method: Type 'define' before keyword for its definition
+                      -Method: Type 'define' before keyword for its definition

-                                 - (Example)
+                                (Example)

-                                 -You: define power
+                                You: define power
-                                 -Chatbot:  ($) KEYWORD: Power (i.e., electricity)
-                                            ($) TRANSLATION: Elektrizität
-                                            ($) DEFINITION IN GERMAN: Elektrische Energie, elektrischer Strom (was du benutzt um dein händy aufzuladen)
+                                Chatbot: Power - Supply (a device - i.e., your phone) with mechanical or electrical energy

+  **View Keyword List Feature**: The program is now equipped to list all keywords upon request from user See 'Device' class for overview of implementation

+                        -Method: Type 'keywords' to view list of keywords

+                                (Example)

+                                You: I would like to view the keywords
+                                Chatbot: List of Keywords:
+                                   (-)    -power
+                                   (-)    -bright
+                                   (-)    -turn on
+                                   (-)    -dim
+                                   (-)    -slow
+                                   (-)    -bluetooth
+                                   (-)    -iCloud / Phone (translate only)
+                                   (-)    -touch screen
+                                   (-)    -internet
+                                   (-)    -cellular

 - **GUI Changes**: See 'GUI1' class for overview of implementation
 - Increased the screen size (horizontally) by ~20%
 - Changes color(s) from Black and White to White and Black for easier readability and better appeal (in my opinion)